How to Create Dashlets in Entuity Network Analytics (ENA)

-In this example, we’re going to leverage to the configuration where the dashlets source can be taken from other dashlets.
-The default setting for a dashlet source is to use the Dashboard Context.
+In this example, we’re going to leverage the configuration where the dashlets source is taken from other dashlets.
+The default setting for a dashlet source is the Dashboard Context.

 As you see the image below, “ce01” is the current Dashboard Context and each dashlet uses that context as its source.
 You can also set the dashlets source to a Fixed Object as we’ve shown in other examples.

 But for this article, we are going to learn about how to create a dashboard where the dashlets source comes from a selection in another dashlet.
 There’s already a good example in the system that we can start with.
 Let’s go to the QoS dashboard for CA just under All Dashboards Menu.

 With the exception of the Policy Maps, all of the dashlets are empty.

 If the Policy Maps were selected, you can see the associated Class Maps.

 If I take it a step further, I can select a Class Map and show all the performance metrics for that Class.
 This is a good example that’s already in your system and you can use it as a base to create your own dashboard.